 Battery Ignition System

 The figure shows the battery ignition system for a 4 cylinder engine.
 A battery of 12 volts is generally employed.
 There are two basic circuits in the system primary and secondary circuits.

-The first circuit has the battery, primary winding of the ignition coil, condenser, and the contact breaker from the primary circuit.
-Whereas the secondary winding of the ignition coil, distributor and the spark plugs forms the secondary circuits.
+The first circuit has the battery, primary winding of the ignition coil, condenser, and contact breaker from the primary circuit.
+Whereas the secondary winding of the ignition coil, distributor, and spark plugs forms the secondary circuits.

-It consists of either rotating magnets in fixed coils, or rotating coils in fixed magnets.
-The current produced by the magneto is made to flow to the induction coil which works in the same as that of battery ignition system.
+It consists of either rotating magnets in fixed coils or rotating coils in fixed magnets.
+The current produced by the magneto flows to the induction coil, which works like that of the battery ignition system.

 The conventional electro-mechanical ignition system uses mechanical contact breakers.
-Though it is very simple, it suffers from certain limitation as follows.
+Though it is very simple, it suffers from certain limitations as follows.

 - The contact breaker points handle the heavy current.
-This resulting in burn out of contact points.
+This results in burn out of contact points.
 Thus it requires periodical servicing and settings.